projectacrn/acrn-hypervisor/doc/getting-started/apl-nuc.rst

 #.
 If you have an older version of Clear Linux already installed
-   on your hardware, use this command to upgrade Clear Linux to version 23690 (or newer):
+   on your hardware, use this command to upgrade Clear Linux to version 25130 (or newer):

    .. code-block:: none

-      # swupd update -m 23690     # or newer version
+      # swupd update -m 25130     # or newer version

 #.
 Use the ``swupd bundle-add`` command and add these Clear Linux bundles:

    .. code-block:: none

       # swupd bundle-add vim network-basic service-os kernel-pk \
-        desktop openssh-server
+        desktop openssh-server software-defined-cockpit

    .. table:: Clear Linux bundles
       :widths: auto